-Cancer doctors use a combination of drugs to kill ALL cells by targeting the fast-growing cancer cells.
+Cancer doctors (oncologists) use a combination of drugs to kill ALL cells by targeting the fast-growing cancer cells.
 Some of the most complex chemotherapy combinations and treatment schedules used in the whole field of oncology are used to treat ALL.

 The good news is that there has been great progress made in recent years in finding drug combinations to fight the different types of ALL, and most people do well with treatment.

 The goal of treatment is to bring about complete remission: no more leukemia cells in your blood or bone marrow.
-Long-term survival from ALL is considered to be complete remission that lasts at least five years.
-The number of people achieving long-term survival is increasing every year.
-"As recently as the early 1960s, ALL was a fatal disease.
-There were no effective treatments and what was offered to patients was pain management and transfusions.
-It really is one of the biggest success stories in medicine the transition that now close to 90 percent of young patients with ALL can be cured from their disease, and the cure rates for older people with ALL are going up as well."
+This isn't the same as a cure, but it's a necessary step towards that goal.
+Longterm survival from ALL is considered to be complete remission that lasts at least five years.
+The number of people achieving longterm survival is increasing every year.

-- Patrick Brown, MD, Johns Hopkins University